rhodyrstats/basic_stats/README.md

 nla_secchi <- read.csv(nla_secchi_url, stringsAsFactor = FALSE)
 ```

+### Challenge
+1. Make sure you have both nla_wq and nla_secchi data.frames read in successfully.
+2. How many rows are in nla_wq?
+3. How many rows are in nla_secchi?
+4. Using `names()` list out the column names to your screen.

 ## Clean Data
 So this dataset is a bit bigger than we probably want, let's do some clean up using `dplyr`.
 We want to select out a few columns, filter out the data that we want and get our data.frame ready for futher analysis.